nashcom/domino-startscript/docs/domdownload.md

 - Navigate the [autoupdate.jwt](https://ds_infolib.hcltechsw.com/software.jwt) data to download or list software
 - Determine the latest version of a product via [product.jwt](https://ds_infolib.hcltechsw.com/software.jwt).
 - "**local mode**": Download software from an own internal server leveraging software.jwt.
-  Can be also downloaded manually in an air gapped environment.
+  Can be also downloaded manually in an air gap environment.
 - Generate a curl command-line with an authenticated redirect instead of downloading (-curl option)

 # How to get started